ippie52/NukaCola/README.md

 | 12    | Up Input          | Input for incrementing the current setting value                  |
 | 13    | Down Input        | Input for decrementing the current setting value                  |

+## Patterns and speeds
+There are several illumination patterns that provide interesting effects.
+To obtain these effects, the LEDs are treated as being in a circle, with the first LED in the cluster being at 0°, then each other being evenly spaced (depending on the number of LEDs).
+With six LEDs, they are therefore at 60° from one another, i.e. 0°, 60°, 120°, 180°, 240° and 300°.

+With the concept of a circle, the speed of the illumination pattern is effectively the number of revolutions around the circle per minute, ranging from 6 (once every ten seconds) to 60 (once per second).
+Different patterns appear better at different speeds, so play around until you find a nice combination.

+Considering the speed, the time since the LED cluster was started can therefore determine the position around the circle and the current revolution.
+I call this the head or lead angle.

+### Just On
+This is simple.
+The LEDs are just on at the brightness level set.

+### Chase (Clockwise, Anticlockwise and Both)
+For this pattern, the lead angle will be at the maximum brightness whilst one degree behind it will be off.
+This means the LED closest behind the lead angle will illuminate from off to full then dim slowly.
+This pattern is available clockwise, (LEDs 1 to 6) or anticlockwise (6 to 1), and both, where the lead angle is mirrored around 0° and 180°, giving two lead angles.

+### Wave (Clockwise and Anticlockwise)
+The brightness around the lead angle ramps up and down, with 180° being fully off.
+This causes the brightness to move around the circle in a wave, both clockwise and anticlockwise.

+### Throb
+The throb is a simple cosine wave of the current lead angle, with all LEDs being at the same brightness.

+### Throb Two
+This is similar to the previous, however provides a double pulse.
+Using a sine wave that is reflected around 180° there is a ramp up, back to half brightness, the back up to full.
+The pulse then drops to zero, back up to half brightness, then down to zero again before repeating the pattern.
+I found this by accident when messing up the equation, but I liked it so left it in.

+### Heartbeat
+This pattern is a rough attempt to look like a heartbeat.

+### Raindrop
+Each LED will flash at a random time once per revolution.
+The flash will be a sudden ramp up with slower drop down.

+### Flames
+This is supposed to look like flames flickering.
+It's not perfect and for some reason it always ends up on the low end of brightness, but it seems good enough for the purpose!

+### Static/Noise
+This is based on the flames pattern, but introduces additional spikes of noise which give a much more random pattern.

 ## Controls
 ### Manual controls